Medically reviewed by Angela Sheddan, FNP

-A healthy sex life is an important part of life.
+Healthy and regular sexual intimacy is an important part of life.
 Unfortunately, it can easily take a back seat to other things, such as work, study or family.

 Over time, lots of couples fall into a routine where sex just isn’t as big of a priority as it used to be.